PAIDNetwork/Protocol/did-dpki-method.md

  - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction)
  - One or more public blockchain addresses a required renewal date.
  - the KECCAK256 hash of a subset of the  foregoing PII (the IDHash)

+ This is inpired by `ZeroAugmentation Whitepaper` and is used to verify identities in DAO smart contracts and/or LAO contracts.

  #### **JSON Schema**

- A JSON Schema construct, Has the full JSON schema specs, which includes extensions using other schemas with a Verifiable Credentials and compatible `Decentralized Identity DID compatible (W3C)`
+ A JSON Schema construct, Has the full JSON schema specs, which includes extensions using other schemas with a Verifiable Credentials and compatible `Decentralized Identity DID compatible (W3C)`.
+Proposes JSON schema includes PAID properties and ZeroAugmentation Model, this model must have Anonymous Credentials zero knowledge privacy features.

  #### **P384 or secp256r1**